Are you looking for frequently asked questions about once you are in labor?

 An episiotomy is an incision that is made at the front of the vagina to allow the baby’s head more room to deliver.
-Women often ask us, “Will I need an episiotomy?”
-It is difficult to make this assessment before the moment of delivery.
+It is difficult to determine whether you will need an episiotomy before the moment of delivery.
 If you have strong feelings about episiotomy, please let us know.
 We will make every effort to respect your wishes.
 Remember, though, that our goals are the same as yours: we want a healthy mother and a healthy infant after delivery.
 For those of you who are ambitious enough, you may attempt “perineal massage” to reduce the chance of needing an episiotomy.
 Feel free to research the technique on-line.

-Like episiotomy, it is difficult to predict which women will need to be delivered by cesarean section.
-Years ago, doctors even went so far as to X-Ray women in labor to see if their pelvis was large enough to allow the baby through.
-After years of trying different strategies, doctors have accepted that for most women the only way to know for sure if labor will be successful is to allow women to labor, and judge the results.
+Like episiotomy, it is difficult to predict which women will need to deliver by Cesarean section.
+Years ago, doctors even went so far as to X-ray women in labor to see if their pelvis was large enough to allow the baby through.
+After years of trying different strategies, doctors have accepted that for most women the only way to know for sure if labor will be successful is to allow women to labor and judge the results.
 If your labor is not progressing well, or if the baby does not tolerate labor, a cesarean section is sometimes performed for the well-being of both mother and baby.

 Please be kind and courteous to the staff at the hospital.
 Although you may be very nervous and uncomfortable, remember that they are trained professionals and are often handling several patients at once.
 Treat them with respect and they will respond in kind.